Lewes Road: Transport

 In 2016 it was reported that Lewes Road carried 25,000 vehicles daily.
 It is a dual carriageway from the Vogue Gyratory to the city boundary and then as far as the edge of Lewes.
 The first dualling work took place between 1963 and 1964.
 The section between The Avenue (Moulsecoomb) and Stanmer Park was not done at that time, but this gap was filled in 1967–68.
 The section beyond the borough boundary as far as Lewes was converted into a dual carriageway in 1981.

 Between October 2009 and January 2011 major changes, including the construction of a flyover, were made to the road layout at the junction of Lewes Road and the A27 Brighton Bypass to provide better access to the new Falmer Stadium, The Keep and the University of Sussex campus.
 The work was part of a larger scheme to turn the full length of Lewes Road into an "academic corridor", linking the Falmer, Moulsecoomb and Brighton (Grand Parade) campuses of the two universities.
 In 2012 the speed limit on the northern part of Lewes Road was reduced from 40 mph to 30 mph.
 The number of accidents fell substantially after this change.
 In 2013, Brighton and Hove City Council spent £1.4 million on converting one lane of Lewes Road in each direction into a shared bus and cycle lane with traffic light priority for cyclists and 14 "floating" bus stops (where the cycle lane diverges and passes behind the bus stop, allowing buses and bicycles to avoid each other).
 These were the first such bus stops in the United Kingdom.

+In July 2023 it was announced that the southern section of Lewes Road, between Elm Grove and the Vogue Gyratory, would be turned into a red route in spring 2024.
+Double red lines would be painted along both sides of the carriageway, preventing parking other than in officially designated parking bays.